ColourlessSpearmint/Mantis/devlog.md

 1. MatcherBot: This bot performs my strategy from earlier: if it has the most matching colors, score; otherwise, steal from the player with the most matching colors.
-2. ScorerBot: This bot will score if it has any chance of sucessfully scoring; otherwise, it will steal from the player with the most matching colors.
+2. ScorerBot: This bot will score if it has any chance of successfully scoring; otherwise, it will steal from the player with the most matching colors.
-3. ThiefBot: This bot will score if it has a 100% chance of sucessfully scoring; otherwise, it will steal from the player with the most matching colors.
+3. ThiefBot: This bot will score if it has a 100% chance of successfully scoring; otherwise, it will steal from the player with the most matching colors.
 4. RandomBot: This bot will choose a random player.
 That's it.
 I decided to add it to filter out bad strategies; if a strategy is consistently beat by RandomBot, it is a bad strategy.